GaloisInc/adapt/src/main/scala/com/galois/adapt/ir/README.md

   * `FileObject`
-      - File objects look for path information on the `predicateFileObjectPath` field of events that reference them as their `predicateObject`
+      - File objects look for path information on the `predicateFileObjectPath` field of events that reference them as their `predicateObject` and collect all such information into a set
       - File objects are deduplicated based on their path (if they have one), type, and local principal

   * `Netflow`
       - Netflows are deduplicated based on the local/global IP and local/global port

+  * `RegistryKeyObject`
+      - Converted into files (discard the `value`, use the `key` as the path)

   [0]: package.scala